ShaunFChen/2020_FA_HPC/README.md

 **Git commands**

-Prerequisite on Garibaldi: `module load git-lfs`
+Prerequisite on Garibaldi: `module load git`

 0. `git init`: Create an empty git repository or reinitialize an existing one.
 0. `git clone`: Clone a repository into a new directory.